2000 Year Old Man: History

 It began as a joke between the two that was then shared at parties.
 Reiner started bringing a tape recorder to the parties as Brooks never said the same thing twice.
 Numerous people such as George Burns suggested to the two that they put their material on an album, but only Steve Allen managed to coax the two to come record it in his studio.
 Reiner recalls the moment he and Brooks realized the first album was going to be a hit:

 When we made the album, the album came out, we weren't sure yet whether everybody was going to like it.
 And it was Cary Grant, who was my neighbor at Universal Studios, he came over and I gave him a record and I said the new record came out, you may like this.
 And he came back a week later, said, Can I have two dozen?
 I said, What are you going to do with them?
 He said, I'm going to take them to England.
 I said, You'll take these to England?
 He said, Yeah, they speak English there.
 Anyway, he came back and said, She loved it.
 I said who?
 The Queen Mother.
 I said, You played this in Buckingham Palace?
 He said yes.
 And then Mel says, Well, if the biggest shiksa in the world loves it, we're home free.

+In 1973, it was reported that Reiner and Brooks would originally perform the routine at their friend Norman Lear's house in Fire Island, New York.